-As you can see, there are people who go to Hell.
+As you can see, there are people who go to hell.
 But why?
-The reason is that they have not trusted in Jesus as their Savior so as to be delivered from the righteous judgment of God.
+The reason is because they have not trusted in Jesus as their Savior so as to be delivered from the righteous judgment of God.
 Consider the following:

 - He commands everyone everywhere to repent (Acts 17:30).